 Coronavirus is a respiratory illness with symptoms ranging from a mild cough to pneumonia.
 Some people recover easily, others may get sick very quickly.
 Good hygiene can prevent infection.

-See the Department of Health website for information on:
+See the SA Health website for information on:

 Translated coronavirus fact sheets are available in a wide range of languages.